30 Little Steps to Protect Your Privacy Online

 15. Install a good VPN

-If you don't want everyone to know your current location, use a VPN.
+If you don't want everyone to know your current location, download a Mac VPN.
 It's a simple and legitimate way to mask where you are at the moment.
 If you don't have a VPN, your internet service provider gets access to your entire browsing history.
 Plus, you're at risk of someone eavesdropping on your internet activity.

 16. Turn on private browsing